Lloyd’s (naïve K-Means) Algorithm

-The goal of the algorithm is to partition a dataset into $k$ clusters of data, hence the name KMeans.
+The goal of the k-means is to partition a dataset into $k$ clusters of data, hence the name k-means.
 The algorithm iterates between two steps:

 - Data points are assigned to the nearest centroid